Curve fitting: Fitting an ellipse by geometric fit

-A similar method that approxmates these orthogonal distances is based on the Sampson metric.
+A similar method that approximates these orthogonal distances is based on the Sampson metric.

 Fitting surfaces

 Note that while this discussion was in terms of 2D curves, much of this logic also extends to 3D surfaces, each patch of which is defined by a net of curves in two parametric directions, typically called u and v.
 A surface may be composed of one or more surface patches in each direction.

 Software

 Many statistical packages such as R and numerical software such as the gnuplot, GNU Scientific Library, Igor Pro, MLAB, Maple, MATLAB, TK Solver 6.0, Scilab, Mathematica, GNU Octave, and SciPy include commands for doing curve fitting in a variety of scenarios.
 There are also programs specifically written to do curve fitting; they can be found in the lists of statistical and numerical-analysis programs as well as in :Category:Regression and curve fitting software.